WHY SINGAPORE?

 ONE OF THE MOST CONNECTED ASIAN CITIES

 The island-state of Singapore is a fast growing financial and cultural economy, ideally situated within the hub of Southeast Asia.
-Less than a 4-hour flight from every other major Southeast Asian city, Singapore has an excellent logistics and services infrastructure supportive to major trade events, and access to a growing network of high net worth individuals from across the Asia Pacific region.
+Less than a four hour flight from every other major Southeast Asian city, Singapore has excellent infrastructure which is supportive to major trade events, and access to a growing network of high net worth individuals from across the Asia Pacific region.
+Major event organisers such as the annual F1 Singapore Grand Prix have leveraged on these capacities to stage high profile shows targeting the ultra luxury sector.

 A WEALTH CENTRE AND SAFE HAVEN